fernanda-rabacal/CineInfo/README.md

 ### Status: In progress 🚧

-- Making search functionality on Discover screen
+- Improving style of home page
 - Possibility of reviewing the cine item
 - Login and user profile